Analysis

 "embedding_model": "text-embedding-3-large"

 })A few notes on this config.
-Cognee does support Anthropic as an LLM provider, and `claude-sonnet-4.6` (canonical id claude-sonnet-4-6, released 17 February 2026) is a valid model to point it at.
-The graph and vector backends are real too: Cognee lists Neo4j, NetworkX and Kuzu for graph storage, and LanceDB, pgvector, Qdrant and Weaviate for vectors, per the Cognee configuration docs.
+Cognee does support Anthropic as an LLM provider, and `claude-sonnet-4.6` (opens in a new tab) (canonical id claude-sonnet-4-6, released 17 February 2026) is a valid model to point it at.
+The graph and vector backends are real too: Cognee lists Neo4j, NetworkX and Kuzu for graph storage, and LanceDB, pgvector, Qdrant and Weaviate for vectors, per the Cognee configuration docs (opens in a new tab).
 LanceDB and NetworkX are the embedded defaults for local work.

 The one thing to double-check: the exact key shape.
 The dict above is a simplified illustration.
 In practice Cognee often takes env-style keys such as LLM_PROVIDER, LLM_MODEL and GRAPH_DB_PROVIDER, so copy from the live configuration docs rather than this snippet if you hit errors.